-This Parkland Institute fact sheet will help Alberta voters understand the new rules that determine how municipal candidates are able to raise funds for their campaigns, as well as the implications of allowing wealthy individuals greater opportunity to make the elections an unequal contest.
+This Parkland Institute report will help Alberta voters understand the new rules that determine how municipal candidates are able to raise funds for their campaigns, as well as the implications of allowing wealthy individuals greater opportunity to make the elections an unequal contest.
 Many voters are unaware that municipal election campaigns are not conducted on a level playing field, as some candidates are able to raise significantly more funds to promote their campaign and mobilize their supporters.
 Candidates who know they need to raise funds from wealthy individuals in order to run a serious campaign will therefore have to demonstrate how their policies will support wealthy people and their businesses.
 This results in many well-funded candidates who propose tax cuts for businesses and budget cuts to vital public services.

 - Calgary candidates raised $5,435,750 — more than double raised by all Edmonton candidates ($2,016,926).

 - Lethbridge candidates raised $46,283 and Red Deer candidates raised $53,884.

 - The average amount raised by Calgary aldermen was $183,739, compared to $70,405 for Edmonton councillors.

 - All incumbent candidates raised on average $103,231— more than four times the amount raised by the average non-incumbent candidate ($23,708).

 - Corporations provided 56 per cent of all campaign funds raised by the city councillors and the mayor of Edmonton, and provided 47 per cent of all campaign funds raised by aldermen and the mayor of Calgary.

 - In Mayor Nenshi’s campaign, 99 people donated more than $1,000, totalling $227,871 or 43 per cent of his total funds.
 In Edmonton, 33 individuals donated more than $1,000, for $76,430 or 22 per cent of funds raised.